stefanrueger/urboot/docs/background.md

     protection bits in the lock byte actually allow code be written into the bootloader section with SPM instructions.
 Otherwise the extra space in the boot section that is freed by smaller vector bootloaders cannot be used.
 The urloader sketch sets fuses and lock bits appropriately when burning a vector bootloader onto your board.
-More on VBLs below.

   - The code makes several assumptions that reduce the code size (eg, no interrupts can occur, the `USART` character size register defaults to 8N1).
 They are true after a hardware reset, but will not